MarzDell/full-stack-frameworks-with-django/README.md

 3. #### A cart order list and shipping facility.

+4. #### Rate us will be made with javascript and will be connected with link where user can leave feedback.

 ## Technologies Used

 - This project uses HTML, CSS, JavaScript and various different technologies to work as helpers to the languages.